 The ceremony is American Sign Language interpreted.
 The Gordon Field House and Activities Center is equipped with an FM hearing assistance system.
 Receivers will be available at the ticket office in the main lobby.

 Floor seating is reserved for scholars and faculty; guest seating is available in the bleachers.
-Please contact Dawn Murray if you or a family member require special accommodations for wheelchairs or walkers.
+Please contact Academic Affairs if you or a family member require special accommodations for wheelchairs or walkers.

 People without an RIT username can connect to the "RIT-Guest" wireless network.
 Open a Web browser and follow the on-screen prompts to get Internet access.
 Guests must have a phone number capable of receiving text messages in order to register (carrier text message rates may apply).
 RIT guest access prohibits access to some internal RIT network resources.
 Students, employees, and others with RIT computer accounts should continue to use the encrypted RIT wireless network.
 If you have any questions about guest wireless at RIT, please contact the RIT Service Center at or 585-475-5000.